-I am a Senior Postdoctoral Scientist, working under the guidance of Prof Doug Higgs in the MRC Molecular Haematology Unit.
-My research focuses on understanding how genes are turned on and off during red blood cell formation, with a particular interest on two aspects of this process: the role of DNA methylation and the dynamics of transcription at the single cell level.
+I am a senior Postdoctoral Research Scientist, working under the guidance of Prof Doug Higgs in the MRC Molecular Haematology Unit at the MRC Weatherall Institute of Molecular Medicine, University of Oxford.
+My research focuses on decoding how genes are regulated.
 Before moving to Oxford, I completed PhD in Systems Biology from the University of Warwick and obtained a BSc degree in Biotechnology from the University of Silesia in Poland.

 DNA METHYLATION OF TRANSCRIBED CPG ISLANDS DEPENDS ON THEIR TRANSCRIPTIONAL ACTIVITY DURING DIFFERENTIATION AND DISEASE